Phone-GWP-group

 Mobius loop with percentage symbol

-Indicates that the packaging is recyclable, but also the percentage that has been made from recycled material.
+Indicates that the packaging is recyclable, but also the percentage that has been made from recycled materials.

 The Green Dot